 These two devices, used in combination, are suggested for the installation of the SBB tower.
-First, the Ball-Joint Ginpole allows to rotate in vertical position mast sections previously assembled on the ground.
-Then, the Sliding Ginpole, assisted by the Portable Winch, takes over until the final height of the tower is reached.
+First, the Ball-Joint Ginpole allows it to rotate in vertical position mast sections previously assembled on the ground.
+Then, the Sliding Ginpole, assisted by the Portable Winch, takes over until the tower's final height is reached.
 These steps follow:

 - The Sliding Ginpole is hoisted to the top of the tower.

 - A mast section is hoisted from the ground and installed at the top of the tower.

 - The Sliding Ginpole is raised on the new section in place.

 - Steps 2 and 3 are repeated until the desired height.

 This technique allows excellent precision and is easily executed thanks to the lightness of each section.

 We recommend a minimum of six people, including:

 - One who oversees the installation